Chat – The (Digital) Replacement for Conversation

 Priorities for team messaging have shifted with the increase of remote teams and working from home.
 Zenchat is a team messenger with built-in task management aiming to solve the disorganized mess of chat and work to make team chat more productive.

 As one of the most popular chat apps for business, Slack is known for its channels and integration of third-party apps like Google Drive, Giphy, project management tools and other business products.
 Initially created as a replacement to email, Slack was designed for team communication promoting a better way of communicating and focusing on improving internal communications in the corporate sector, wherein Microsoft Teams is a strong contender.

 Probably one of the most recognizable apps for business is Skype.
 With extensive cross-platform support and reliable video and voice calls, even directly to phone numbers, the app continues to be a favorite in the corporate sector for team conversations and meetings.

 We all have individual wants and needs.
 For users looking for particular features closely tied to their niche or better fitting to their preferences, these chat apps with unique features stand out from the rest in their sector.

-Often referred to as the “Facebook of Japan”, the japanese-developed chat app LINE positions itself as an all-in-one communication tool.
+Often referred to as the “Facebook of Japan”, the Japanese-developed chat app LINE positions itself as an all-in-one communication tool.
 Additional features include an extensive sticker library, in-app games, worldwide news, and payment options.
-LINE prioritizes integrating networking functions to enhance user’s ability to communicate and interact with another.
+LINE prioritizes integrating networking functions to enhance users’ ability to communicate and interact with one another.